Marty Skovlund Jr.

 Nick Perna

-Nick is a Police Officer with the Redwood City Police Department in Northern California.
-He has spent much of his career as a gang and narcotics investigator.
-He is a member of a Multi-Jurisdictional SWAT Team since 2001 and is currently a Team Leader.
-He previously served as a paratrooper in the U.S. Army and is a veteran of Operation Iraqi Freedom.
-He has a Master’s Degree from the University Of San Francisco.
+Nick is a police officer with the Redwood City Police Department in Northern California and a team leader on a multi-jurisdictional SWAT team.
+He has spent much of his law enforcement career as a gang and narcotics investigator, and he previously served as a U.S. Army paratrooper during Operation Iraqi Freedom.
+He holds a master’s degree from the University of San Francisco.
+For The Havok Journal, he writes from a law enforcement and veteran perspective, with a focus on policing, military culture, and public issues.

 J.J.
 Pinter